 Jill Wade is a management consultant with 35 years’ experience of working with firms to diagnose and resolve issues and deliver healthy organisational change.
-Areas of specialism include treating customers fairly, vulnerable customers, people strategy, learning and development, diversity and inclusion.
+Areas of specialism include treating customers fairly, vulnerable customer, people strategy, learning and development, diversity and inclusion.
 Most recently she has been providing advice to organisations and boards on conduct and culture.

 The whole CADAT team try to meet together at least once a year, to update ourselves on the office’s progress and keep our training up to date.